Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Published April 20, 2026

 You step outside on a still April morning and finally see bark color without summer glare in your eyes.
-In Aspen, Snowmass, and Vail, that window matters because cambium lives under thin skin on many thin barked species.
-Winter sun on frozen bark, rodent gnaw lines at the snow line, and old mower or plow scrapes all read clearer before leaves act like curtains.
+In Vail, Aspen, Snowmass, and across the Roaring Fork, that short window matters because cambium lives under thin skin on many smooth-barked species.
+Winter sun on frozen bark, rodent gnaw lines at the old snow line, and scrapes from plows or mowers all read clearer before leaves act like curtains.

 This walk is not a diagnosis.
-It is a way to sort what belongs in photos for a consultation and hazard evaluation versus what you can simply watch through May.
-Pair it with hidden signs of tree stress and after storm tree damage for context on how we think about structure in the high country.
+It is a way to sort what belongs in photos for a consultation and hazard evaluation versus what you can watch through May.
+Pair it with hidden signs of tree stress, after storm tree damage, and the broader habits in spring tree care for Colorado mountains so structure and bark stay in one conversation.

-What to carry on a ten minute bark walk
+What to carry on a calm bark walk

-Bring your phone, a small flashlight for north facing trunks, and a notebook.
-Start low, where rabbits and voles worked under snow, then look up for hangers that winter wind left.
-Compare the sunny side of the crown to the lee side on properties in Carbondale and Basalt where reflected light off snow can exaggerate winter injury patterns.
+Bring your phone, a small flashlight for north-facing trunks, and a notebook you will actually use.
+Start low, where rabbits and voles worked under snow, then look up for hangers winter wind left.
+Compare the sunny side of the crown to the lee side on properties in Carbondale and Basalt where reflected light off snow can exaggerate winter injury patterns on southwest faces.

 If bark slips when you press lightly with a gloved thumb, stop pulling and document.
 That pattern can follow many causes, and guessing rarely helps.
-Photos from multiple angles and a short note on recent irrigation changes help our team align plant health care visits with what you actually saw.
+Photos from multiple angles and a short note on recent irrigation changes help our team align plant health care visits with what you actually saw rather than what you feared on the drive up.

 Before sprinklers run heavy, look for soil lines that show chronic wetting against trunks.
 Heads that rinse bark daily set up different problems than drought stress.
 If you already plan deep root watering for conifers, mention bark findings when you request a quote so depth and frequency match the full story.

-Properties in Glenwood Springs and Eagle often juggle second home calendars.
-Early April notes from your walk travel well in email and save a return trip question later.
+Properties in Glenwood Springs and Eagle often juggle second-home calendars.
+Early April notes from your walk travel well in email and save a return-trip question later.
+Write whether plow piles sat on the same beds each storm; compression near trunks changes how we read soil cracking.

 When trimming enters the plan